 Located in the heart of the city of Glasgow, you will receive excellent teaching, be part of world-class research and benefit from excellent links with industry.
 Strathclyde has a strong reputation with employers for producing top quality graduates, making it the perfect place to prepare for your future career.
 Before you join your chosen degree programme, you can study at the International Study Centre to prepare for your degree with other international students.

-The University of Strathclyde has a range of subjects ranked in the UK top 10 (The Times and The Sunday Times Good University Guide 2020).
+Strathclyde also has a range of subjects ranked in the UK top 10 (The Times and The Sunday Times Good University Guide 2021).
 These are:

 5th Chemical Engineering